 These things are really cool to watch while in action and are practically indestructible.

-I wrote a tiny Python script, hpglplot, to plot HP-GL files on RS232 variants of this plotter using software handshaking (so you can use a simple three-wire serial cable without any problems).
+I wrote a tiny Python script, hpglplot, to plot HP-GL files on RS232 variants of this plotter using software handshaking (so you can use a simple three-wire serial cable or a cheap USB-to-RS232 adapter without any problems).

 - HP 7475A Technical data (PDF, 60kB)